Ayush90067/Mini_Project/README.md

 # How the Website Helps Users

-After full integration, your website will provide:
+After full integration, our website will provide:

 Dimension	                        Benefit to User Physical Health    	                Real-time analysis of BP, sugar, weight, lifestyle; personalized plans